- Male reproductive system

 - Facial nerve (CN VII)

 Mandibular nerve (CN V3)

-The mandibular nerve carries general somatic afferent fibers that provide sensory innervation for the skin of the temporal region of the scalp, skin of the external meatus, the tympanic membrane, the lower part of the face.
-The sensory fibers of the mandibular nerve also supply the mucosa of the floor of the oral cavity, the anterior two thirds of the tongue, and the teeth and gums of the lower jaw (mandible).
+The mandibular nerve carries general somatic afferent fibers that provide sensory innervation for the skin of the temporal region of the scalp, skin of the external acoustic meatus, tympanic membrane, and lower part of the face.
+The sensory fibers of the mandibular nerve also supply the mucosa lining the floor of the oral cavity, anterior two-thirds of the tongue, and the teeth and gingiva of the lower jaw (mandible).

 - Masseter muscle

 - Medial pterygoid muscle

 - Temporal muscle

 - Tensor tympani muscle

 - Anterior belly of the digastric muscle